RMWinslow/papersdrafts/contagion/discrete-timeless-newman-style-connections.md

 # TODO Tomorrow
-- [x] Finish copying over discrete version (setup)(streamlined without fluff)
-    - Mostly done.
-Left some numerical examples behind (which are based on slightly incorrect setup.
-    - [x] double check previous to make sure didn't miss anything (except for examples)
-    - [x] double check that I'm handling the utility correctly.
-After all, there is a chance that the pandemic *doesn't* happen.
-Sure, in this case $$R$$ is the overall prevelance and equals $$1-U^{n \over n-1}$$ in equilibrium.
-- [ ] CRUD.
-Need to reinterpret the cross marginal risk increase.
-Might not work how I thought it did because both terms can be negative.
-    - [ ] Proper graph showing off the threshold whatsists
 - [ ] Graph somehow showing U,n equilibrium?
     - [x] Contour plot for U(n,t), also p and R?
 Psi?
     - [ ] Optimum n, given utility?
         - Graph u(n) and p(n) as function of n
         - Find some spiffy way to numerical solve
     - [ ] Is equilibrium efficient?
 What about directly choosing n* to get a good outcome?
-- [x] Fix description of infection chance (R is the chance your neighbor gets sick, but (1-U) is the chance that they get sick in a way that potentially transmits to you.
 - [ ] Version with two types.
 The *fatalism* is the interesting part!
 - [ ] Combine Poisson and Discrete nieghbors:
     - Start with discrete results